oisdk/SwiftSequence/README.md

 # SwiftSequence

+(If you're looking for data structures in Swift, those have been moved to [here](https://github.com/oisdk/SwiftDataStructures))

 SwiftSequence is a lightweight framework of extensions to `SequenceType`.
 It has no requirements beyond the Swift standard library.
 Every function and method has both a strict and a lazy version, unless otherwise specified.

 SwiftSequence adds one new protocol: `LazySequenceType`.
 This protocol has all of the same requirements as `SequenceType`, but anything that conforms to it is assumed to be lazily evaluated.